Gasorekibo/Gasorekibo/README.md

 * 👯 And I’m looking to collaborate on **Any project**

-* 💬 Ask me about **Python, JavaScript,React, NextJs, NodeJs/Express, Sql & Nosql, Tailwind**
+* 💬 Ask me about **Python, JavaScript,React, NextJs, NodeJs/Express, NestJs, Sql & Nosql, Tailwind**

 * 📫 How to reach me **mugwanezagasore073@gmail.com**